SergueiBaskakov/iOS-Challenge-Jun2023/README.md

    - All views have a preview that can be executed using the "Challenge_Development" scheme.

 ## Important!

 The app use a backend mocked in [mockable.io](https://www.mockable.io/).
-If you want to run the app and the backend does not work, you need to create a Rest Mock in [mockable.io](https://www.mockable.io/) with:
+If you want to run the app and the backend does not work, you need to create a Rest Mock in [mockable.io](https://www.mockable.io/) with "/recipes" path, GET verb.
+You can paste this JSON to the response body:
-     - "/recipes" path
-     - GET verb
-     - You can paste this JSON to the response body:

     [
     {
         "name": "Panqueques",